simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 At the start of the year, I was on a train heading back home from London.
 As is often the case with many train journeys in the UK, there was a route disruption that led to the destination being a few stops earlier than originally planned.

 During the disruption, I noticed a passenger who was hard of hearing struggling to understand the onboard announcements.
 In that moment, I realised the challenges that people with hearing impairments still face today, despite all the technological advancements we've made.
-It was then that I thought: *'What if there was an app that could help signers and non-signers communicate more easily?'*
+It was then that I thought:

+***What if there was an app that could help signers and non-signers communicate more easily?***

 As part of the BrainStation bootcamp I attended, each student was tasked with creating a real-world project that could be solved using machine learning methods.
 I saw this as a perfect opportunity to develop a tool that could make a meaningful impact, introducing: Sign-Lingual.